ForestMars/Coda.to/README.md

 * Kind of a lot right now, it's literally version 0.1

 And no, there's NO animated race chart, there’s enough of those on the Internet.
-But the point is how trivial it is to add one here by implementing a module that exposes 2 interfaces: ```layout```, which is a list of html elements and reactive components of at least length 1, and ```callbacks``` which defines a return function for a reactive binding.
+But the point is how trivial it is to add one here by implementing a module that exposes 2 interfaces: ```layout```, which is a list of html elements and reactive components of at least length 1, and ```callbacks``` which returns function for a reactive binding.
 That's it.

 ### Github issue queue